MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

  **To configure the connection settings object for the BCS hybrid scenario**

-1. Open the SharePoint Admin Center by using an administrator account, and on the Quick Launch, select **bcs**.
+1. go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

+2. Under **BCS**, select **Open**.

-2. Select **Manage connections to on-premises services**.
+3. Select **Manage connections to on-premises services**.

-3. Select **Add**.
+4. Select **Add**.

-4. Give the connection settings object a name.
+5. Give the connection settings object a name.

     > [!IMPORTANT]
     > Keep track of this name; you will use it when you create the external content type in the next procedure.

-5. In the **Service Address** box, enter the URL of the OData service endpoint that you created.
+6. In the **Service Address** box, enter the URL of the OData service endpoint that you created.

-6. For this scenario, select the **Use credentials stored in Sharepoint on-premises** as the authentication option, and then enter the name of target application ID that holds the group to account mapping.
+7. For this scenario, select the **Use credentials stored in Sharepoint on-premises** as the authentication option, and then enter the name of target application ID that holds the group to account mapping.
 In this scenario, it is **ODataApp** that you created.

-7. In the **Authentication Mode** dropdown, select **Impersonate Window's Identity**.
+8. In the **Authentication Mode** dropdown, select **Impersonate Window's Identity**.

-8. In the **Internet-facing URL** box, enter the external URL with the /_vti_bin/client.svc extension.
+9. In the **Internet-facing URL** box, enter the external URL with the /_vti_bin/client.svc extension.
 For example, https://hybridexternal.sharepoint.com/_vti_bin/client.svc.

-9. In the **Secure Store Target Application ID** box, enter the ID of the target application that holds the Secure Channel certificate.
+10. In the **Secure Store Target Application ID** box, enter the ID of the target application that holds the Secure Channel certificate.
 For example, **SecureChannelTargetApp**.

-10. Select **Create**.
+11. Select **Create**.

 ## Create and configure the external content type